Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild: Model Details

 \subsection{Virtual Depth}

-In Section 4.2, we propose a virtual depth transformation in order to help our \method model handle varying input image resolutions and camera intrinsics.
+In Section 4.2, we propose a virtual depth transformation in order to help \method handle varying input image resolutions and camera intrinsics.
+In our experiments, we show that virtual depth also helps other competing approaches, proving its effectiveness as a general purpose feature.
 The motivation of estimating a \textit{virtual} depth instead of \textit{metric} depth is to keep the effective image size and focal length consistent in an invariant camera space.
-Doing so enables two camera systems with nearly the same visual evidence of an object to transform into the same virtual depth as shown in Figure 4 (Main paper).
-Next we provide a simple proof for the conversion between virtual and metric depth.
+Doing so enables two camera systems with nearly the same visual evidence of an object to transform into the same virtual depth as shown in Figure 4 of the main paper.
+Next we provide the proof for the conversion between virtual and metric depth.

 \emph{Proof:} Assume a 3D point $(X,Y,Z)$ projected to $(x,y)$ on an image with height $H$ and focal length $f$.
 The virtual 3D point $(X, Y, Z_v)$ is projected to $(x_v,y_v)$ on the virtual image.
 The 2D points $(x,y)$ and $(x_v, y_v)$ correspond to the same pixel location in both the original and virtual image.
 In other words, $y_v = y \cdot \frac{H_v}{H}$.
 Recall the formula for projection as $y = f\cdot\frac{Y}{Z} + p_y$ and $y_v = f_v\cdot\frac{Y}{Z_v} + p_{y_v}$, where $p_y$ is the principal point and $p_{y_v} = p_y \cdot \frac{H_v}{H}$.
 By substitution $f_v \cdot \frac{Y}{Z_v} = f \cdot \frac{Y}{Z} \frac{H_v}{H} \Rightarrow Z_v = Z \cdot \frac{f_v}{f} \frac{H}{H_v}$.